 This Policy does not alter any institutional obligations under federal disability laws, including the Americans with Disabilities Act of 1990, and Section 504 of the Rehabilitation Act of 1973.
 Parties may request reasonable accommodations for disclosed disabilities to the Title IX Coordinator at any point before or during the Title IX Grievance Process, provided the accommodations will not fundamentally alter the Process.
-The Title IX Coordinator will coordinate the provision of requested accommodations in a timely manner.
+The Title IX Coordinator will not affirmatively coordinate the provision of requested de disability accommodations that have not beenunless specifically requested by the Parties in a timely manner., even where the Parties may be receiving accommodations in other institutional programs and activities.